realfaiq/Generative-AI-With-LLM-S/README.md

 ## PEFT and LoRA
 A significant aspect of this project involves the use of Progressive Embedding Fine-Tuning (PEFT) and, more specifically, Low Resource Adaptation (LoRA).
 These techniques were employed to further fine-tune the model and enhance its generative capabilities.

+## Reinforcement Learning With Human Feedback
+Exploring beyond traditional fine-tuning, I delved into Reinforcement Learning with Human Feedback, leveraging insights from human evaluators to refine the model's performance.
+This approach provides a more interactive and dynamic training experience.

 ## Results
 Details of the results obtained from the various stages of model training, fine-tuning, and evaluation are documented in the project's notebooks and can be explored to gain insights into the model's performance.